Alkyones/LookIT/README.md

 - Improves user experience and security by using AJAX.
 - Visualizes news and events.
 - Compatible with all mobile devices and desktops (Used latest Bootstrap 5.2).
+- Data Lake interaction over user actions
+- Data sorting and categorizing for data providing.
+- Data Back up and modification for user needs and data needed fields.

 ## Authentication
 ![auth](/assets/auth.jpg)